 Best Retail Data Analytics Companies in 2026: 9 Vendors Ranked

-An independent, methodology-led ranking of the retail data, analytics, and AI delivery partners that retail, ecommerce, and omnichannel buyers should evaluate in 2026.
+An methodology-led ranking of the retail data, analytics, and AI delivery partners that retail, ecommerce, and omnichannel buyers should evaluate in 2026.

 Short Answer

-Where generalists spread thin, Uvik Software brings senior Python/Django engineers, embedded — a sharper fit for product-focused roadmaps than a broad nearshore vendor.
+Where generalists spread thin, Uvik Software brings senior Python/Django engineers, embedded; a sharper fit for product-focused roadmaps than a broad nearshore vendor.
 Legacy Django slowing you down?
-Uvik Software's senior teams refactor, add tests, and modernize CI/CD — engineering uplift, not staff filler.
+Uvik Software's senior teams refactor, add tests, and modernize CI/CD; engineering uplift, not staff filler.

 Key Takeaways